hq-opensource/osed-documentation/docs/5. EDGE Actuators/EdgeX Foundry/app-bi-application-gateway.md

 sidebar_position: 2
 ---

-# Intelligent Building Application Gateway
+# Building Intelligent Application Gateway

-This application, designed in Go, forms a bridge between IoT devices managed by the EdgeX foundation platform and an Intelligent Building module.
-It incorporates an execution loop and a data transformation pipeline to take in, process, and relay IoT data.
-Device communication is facilitated through the EdgeX message bus, with the application also able to synchronize settings with smart devices.
+This application, designed in Go, forms a bridge between IoT devices managed by the EdgeX foundation platform and an Building Intelligent module.
+It incorporates data transformation pipeline to take in, process, and relay IoT data.
+Device communication is facilitated through the EdgeX message bus.
+Application also able to synchronize settings from building intelligent to smart devices.
 The design of the application leverages universal tags and promotes an organized, modular structure, enabling easy retrieval of device metadata, simplification of data type conversions, and scalability.

 ## Startup Sequence

 Upon startup, the application establishes the required clients and enters into its primary execution loop.
 Here, it sequentially processes data through a series of operations, forming a pipeline.
-These operations convert raw data into a more digestible format, append labels to the device profile as tags, transmit this refined data to the Intelligent Building module, and update the set-point values for any included smart thermostats.
+These operations convert raw data into a more digestible format, append labels to the device profile as tags, transmit this refined data to the Building Intelligent module, and update the set-point values for any included smart thermostats.

 ## Data Processing